NDevTK/OriginMarker/security.md

 ### 4.8.
 Advanced Timing Side-Channel Attacks

-Subtle variations in operation execution times can be exploited to infer sensitive information within Chrome extensions[cite: 12, 13].
+Subtle variations in operation execution times can be exploited to infer sensitive information within Chrome extensions[cite: 12, 13, 32, 39].
+These attacks exploit minute variations in processing time for different inputs to infer secrets like passwords or internal states[cite: 32, 39].
+They can be effective even against cryptographic protocols and can be performed remotely with enough requests[cite: 33, 39].
+Causes often stem from low-level CPU operations (cache hits/misses, conditional jumps, data-dependent math)[cite: 32, 40].
+Any data-dependent processing in OriginMarker could create timing side channels[cite: 41, 42, 43].
+A "constant-time" design philosophy is needed, but compiler optimizations can unintentionally introduce timing dependencies[cite: 44, 45].

 #### 4.8.1.
 Exploiting Shared Event Loops and Browser Processes